law-dwg/LSQR-CUDA/README.md

 ## 4. Results

 To test LSQR-CUDA, randomly generated, square A-matrices of sparsity 0.8 are available, ranging from size 1000x1000 to 8000x8000, as well as their corresponding dense, b-vectors (sizes 1000 to 8000).
 These inputs can be found in the inputs.zip files in [results](results/) (split into two zip files due to their size).
 Their corresponding x-vector solutions for each implementation can be found in [outputs.zip](results/outputs.zip).
-The runtime of each implementation of LSQR-CUDA is saved to a csv, [RUNTIMES.csv](results/RUNTIMES.csv), such that they can be compared to the runtime of the baseline, scipy-lsqr solver.
+The runtime of each implementation of LSQR-CUDA is saved to a CSV file, [RUNTIMES.csv](results/RUNTIMES.csv), such that they can be compared to the runtime of the baseline, scipy-lsqr solver.

 The accuracy of these implementations is also measured via root mean squared error values, which are calculated against the results of the scipy-lsqr solver.
 RMSE values can be found in [RMSE.csv](results/RMSE.csv).